Venryx/lalm-2010-analysis/MainReport/TranslationToEnglish/README.md

 5) Download/install exiftool: https://exiftool.org
 6) For Windows: Open/extract the zip file, and move the "exiftool(-k).exe" file to a suitable location, renaming it to just `exiftool.exe`.
-7) Run the following in a terminal: `"exiftool" -title="Lalm kindergarten: Overview and assessment of unusual events from 26 April to 15 June 2010" "10) Final.pdf" -overwrite_original` (if either `exiftool` or the pdf file cannot be located by the terminal, use their full paths in the command string)
+7) Run the following in a terminal: `"exiftool" -title="Lalm kindergarten: Overview and assessment of unusual events from 26 April to 15 June 2010" "Final.pdf" -overwrite_original` (if either `exiftool` or the pdf file cannot be located by the terminal, use their full paths in the command string)